-With its artsy black and white photography, The Addiction would look great on Blu-ray, but like so many Abel Ferrara movies, seems mired in licensing disputes, so all I have to remember it by is my letterbox DVD (of dubious Eastern European origin).
-Even under such primitive conditions, however, it's a stunner that manages on a flop house budget what Coppola's Dracula couldn't with all its smoke and Zoetrope mirrors.
-Harkening back to the vampire film's mythopoetic Murnau roots--Nosferatu's hydra polyp magnifying glass lectures finding parallel to Taylor's My Lai massacre microfiche montage.
-The Holocaust is also seen in photos set to that unforgettable whispery dissertative voiceover, visited by Falco and Taylor at local museum exhibit.
-It seems alive, happening in the moment, the 3-D space of the exhibit like an intrusion of the past, of death divorced from history and time, made current through the seeing of it.
+With its artsy black and white photography, The Addiction would look great on Blu-ray, but like so many Abel Ferrara movies, it seems mired in licensing disputes, so all I have to remember it by is my letterbox DVD (of dubious Eastern European origin).
+Even under such primitive conditions, however, it's a stunner that manages on a flop house budget what Coppola's Dracula couldn't with all its smoke and mirrors.
+Harkening back to the vampire film's mythopoetic Murnau roots, Nosferatu's hydra polyp magnifying glass lectures finding parallel to Taylor's My Lai massacre microfiche montage.
+The Holocaust is also seen in photos set to that unforgettable whispery dissertative voiceover, visited by Falco and Taylor at a local museum exhibit --it seems alive, happening in the moment, the 3-D space of the exhibit like an intrusion of the past, of death divorced from history and time, made current through the seeing of it.

-Maybe that's because no one actually dies in this vamp universe, there's no time - and they were never living anyway, not in the sense you mean, for one doesn't live that way below 14th Street.
-Instead, their cool undoes them, as being artists and academics they're smart enough to know that unless they say yes to dangerous experiences (unprotected anonymous sex, heroin, vampire biting) they'll have nothing interesting to say in their art or thesis, and wind up just another flyover college part-time faculty hack.
-Victims are told all the time that receiving the disease was their decision, like a "welcome to the disease which there is no cure for" bathroom mirror urban myth.
+No one actually dies in this vamp universe, there's no time - and they were never living anyway, for one doesn't live below 14th Street.
+Artists and academics, they're smart enough to know that unless they say yes to dangerous experiences (unprotected anonymous sex, heroin, vampire biting) they'll have nothing interesting to say in their art or thesis and they'll wind up just another flyover college part-time faculty hack.
+Receiving the disease was their decision, like a "welcome to the disease which there is no cure for" bathroom mirror urban myth.